gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 The choice between tabs and spaces is ultimately a matter of personal or team preference, as both can be used effectively.
 Consistency within a codebase is key, regardless of whether tabs or spaces are chosen for indentation

+In JavaScript, particularly in ES5, ES6, and ES7, developers have the option to use tabs or spaces for indenting.
+The choice between tabs and spaces is a matter of personal preference and team conventions.
+Here are the options you can use:

+    Tabs for indentation, spaces for alignment: This approach is considered flexible and allows for proper alignment.
+It involves using tabs for the indentation of code blocks and spaces for aligning elements within the code.
+This method is seen as a superior approach by some developers

+    Spaces for both indentation and alignment: While using spaces for both indentation and alignment is acceptable, some developers find it less flexible compared to the tabs for indentation, spaces for alignment approach

+    Tabs for both indentation and alignment: This approach is generally considered unacceptable as it can lead to issues and is not recommended

+The choice between tabs and spaces is often influenced by the coding style guide of the organization or the project.
+For example, some style guides recommend two spaces for indentation, while others recommend using tabs or four spaces

+It's important to maintain consistency within a codebase, and tools like ESLint can be used to enforce consistent indentation

+Ultimately, the decision of whether to use tabs or spaces for indenting in JavaScript code should be based on the specific needs and conventions of the project or team.

 ## Linting JavaScript

 The most common linter used for JavaScript is ESLint.
 A linter will help you keep your JavaScript code at least partially consistent.
 Configuring the linter is beyond the scope of this text.